 Winchester is historic in nature, and streets can be narrow or uneven, the city is situated on a hill that runs from west to east along a pedestrianised High Street.
 Some of the routes within the city centre are therefore quite steep, and they are cobbled in places.

-This trail passes some of Winchester's major visitor sites and is mainly on the level with just one ramp - a perfect way for visitors with wheelchairs or pushchairs to explore the city.
+This trail passes some of Winchester’s major visitor sites and is mainly on the level with just one ramp – a perfect way for visitors with wheelchairs or pushchairs to explore the city.
 Click here to find out more about the trail.
-Copies of the trail can be requested by contacting the tourist information centre on 01962 840 500 or by completing our request brochure form.
+Copies of the trail can be requested by contacting the tourist information centre on 01962 840 500 or requesting a copy from our ‘brochures’ page.